rust-lang/rust/active/0000-scoped-attributes-for-checked-arithmetic.md

 The semantics of the basic arithmetic operators on the built-in fixed-size integer types are currently defined to wrap around on overflow.
-Wrapping around on overflow is well-defined behavior, which means that it's better than C. Yet we should avoid falling prey to the soft bigotry of low expections.
+Wrapping around on overflow is well-defined behavior, which means that it's better than C. Yet we should avoid falling prey to the soft bigotry of low expectations.

 In the large majority of cases, wrapping around on overflow is not an appropriate semantics: programs will generally not work correctly with the